Garvit1000/create-vite-shadcn-app/readme.md

 # Vite + React + Tailwind + shadcn/ui + Auth + Database

 A **zero-config CLI tool** to scaffold full-stack React applications with authentication and database integration.
-Build production-ready apps in seconds with **Clerk authentication** and **PostgreSQL database** support built-in.
+Build production-ready apps in seconds with **Clerk authentication** and **PostgreSQL database** support built-in. adding more providers soon

 ## 🚀 What's New in v2.0